MicrosoftDocs/win32/desktop-src/NetMon2/nmeventdata.md

 ---
-Description: 'The NMEVENTDATA structure contains information about an event condition that is passed to Network Monitor to insert a line in the expert viewer.' ms.assetid: '35cda410-d45a-4a51-91b7-8bd4a0c9957f'
+Description: The NMEVENTDATA structure contains information about an event condition that is passed to Network Monitor to insert a line in the expert viewer. ms.assetid: 35cda410-d45a-4a51-91b7-8bd4a0c9957f
 title: NMEVENTDATA structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NMEVENTDATA structure